-Oxtellar XR Gross Revenue
+Gross Revenue

-The Company launched Oxtellar XR on February 4, 2013.
-During the fourth quarter of 2013, we began to recognize revenue for Oxtellar XR contemporaneously upon shipment of finished product to wholesalers less allowances for estimated net sales deductions (defined below).
+The Company launched Oxtellar XR on February 4, 2013 and launched Trokendi XR on August 26, 2013.
+During the fourth quarter of 2013, we began to recognize revenue for Oxtellar XR contemporaneously upon shipment of finished product to wholesalers less allowances for estimated sales deductions and, during the second quarter of 2014, we began to recognize revenue for Trokendi XR contemporaneously upon shipment of finished product to wholesalers less allowances for estimated sales deductions.